The Unaware Atelier Master: Atelier members

 The fifteen-year-old third princess of the kingdom of Homuross, born to the king of Homuross and his second wife, a princess from the Gurumak Empire.
 Because of her role as the living link between the two realms, she is targeted by members of the Homuross nobility and the Demon King for assassination, and was therefore taken in by Atelier Master Ophilia for her protection after a curse was placed on her which would have slowly starved her to death.
 After Kurt unwittingly cures her and treats her like a normal girl, she becomes very infatuated with him and develops a rivalry with Yulicia.
-The other members of the Atelier, fully aware of Lieselotte's situation, keep her identity secret from Kurt.
-She is the wielder of "Butterfly", a short sword forged by Kurt which when unsheathed has the magical power to create corporeal illusions of not only herself, but also other people.
+The other members of the Atelier, fully aware of Lieselotte's situation, keep her identity secret from Kurt until, tired of the deception, she finally reveals the entire truth to him.

+Liselotte is the wielder of "Butterfly", a short sword forged by Kurt which when unsheathed has the magical power to create corporeal illusions of not only herself, but also other people.
 She can also use it to turn herself and others invisible.